A curve we do not want in our body. By the end of the blog, the reader will understand

 Once the surgeries are performed, medications are prescribed to combat pain.

 Scoliosis and symptoms may vary from person to person.
 Living with it is difficult.
 Early treatment is required.
-People with severe Scoliosis have physical limitations.
+People with severe Scoliosis disease have physical limitations.

 The most pinpointed causes of Scoliosis are: